armbian/documentation/docs/User-Guide_Getting-Started.md

 Both kernels, where exists, are stable and production ready, but you should use them for different purpuses since their basic support differ:

- - legacy: video acceleration, NAND support, connecting displays
+**legacy**: video acceleration, NAND support, connecting displays

- - mainline: headless server, light desktop operations
+**mainline**: headless server, light desktop operations

+# What are experimental images?

+- made from unstable branches,
+- made daily,
+- unstested,
+- unsupported,
+- for experienced users only.

+Don’t use them for anything productive but to give constructive [feedback to developers](https://forum.armbian.com/index.php?/forum/4-development/).

 # How to check download authenticity?

 All our images are digitally signed and therefore it's possible to check theirs authentication.
 You need to unzip the download package and issue those commands (Linux):